Commercial Litigation Law

 - They will refuse and force the matter into a courtroom for resolution.

 Filing a Formal Lawsuit

 When no agreement is possible any other way, the dispute must be taken to court.
 This is when the paperwork for the lawsuit will be filed.
 This must be done within the legally allowed amount of time, and all paperwork must be complete.
 Once filed, both parties are required to share all evidence that is available for the case.
 This is a legal responsibility, known as discovery, and none of the evidence can be hidden or held back.

 It is possible that one party or the other will choose to stop and settle the matter after discovery.
 If not, the issue will need to be discussed with a judge.
 The defendant will express why they believe the case should be dismissed.
 If the judge agrees with the defendant, the case ends.
 If the judge does not agree, the case will be heard in court in front of a jury.
 The jury decides the case, with the judgment amount chosen by the judge.
 Unfortunately, this will not always end the case as the defendants will often choose to file an appeal.

 Commercial Litigation Law is complex.
 It covers all types of business transactions in every type of industry imaginable.
 Attorneys and law firms that handle this type of work must stay consistently updated in commercial law, a branch that is always changing.
 Even the smallest filing error, typo in a demand letter, or failure to disclose anything can cost the plaintiff the entire case.
 The outcome of many of these cases can determine the future of a business and affect the lives of everyone working for that company.

-The law firm of Statman, Harris and Eyrich has experienced commercial litigation attorneys ready to help.
+The law firm of Statman Harris, LLC has experienced commercial litigation attorneys ready to help.
 They are able to represent their clients in any branch of commercial law.
 With their protection, businesses will get the representation they need in a professional and efficient manner.
 If legal issues are threatening your investment, contact them today.